bjrnbrn/pybeats/README.md

 2. Pattern:

   - ALL PATTERNS OF A SONG HAVE TO BE OF THE EXACT SAME LENGTH
-  - BUT: '|' will be ignored
+  - BUT: '|' will be ignored and can be used for readability
-  - possible are one line or multiple line patterns
+  - possible are ONE line or MULTIPLE line patterns
   - one line patterns are strings, multiple line patterns are a list of strings

   _accepted values:_